Cooperative oligopoly games with boundedly rational firms: Abstract

 \section{Abstract}

-\noi We analyze cooperative Cournot games with externalities.
-Due to cognitive constraints, the members of a coalition cannot accurately predict the coalitional actions of the non-members.
-Thus, they compute their value following simple heuristics.
+\noi We analyze cooperative Cournot games with boundedly rational firms.
+Due to cognitive constraints, the members of a coalition cannot accurately predict the coalitional structure of the non-members.
+Thus, they compute their value using simple heuristics.
 In particular, they assign various non-equilibrium probability distributions over the outsiders' set of partitions.
-We construct the value function of a coalition and analyze the core of the corresponding games.
+We construct the characteristic function of a coalition in such an environment and we analyze the core of the corresponding games.
 We show that the core is non-empty provided the number of firms in the market is sufficiently large.
-Moreover, if two distributions over the set of partitions are related via first-order dominance, then the core of the game under the dominated distribution is a subset of the core under the dominant one.
-Finally, we allow the deviant coalition to act as a Stackelberg leader and show that in this case the corresponding core is empty.
+Moreover, we show that if two distributions over the set of partitions are related via first-order dominance, then the core of the game under the dominated distribution is a subset of the core under the dominant distribution.